 McDonald's is improving the animal welfare of their sourced chickens by setting new guidelines when it comes to the rearing and slaughtering of their animals.
 The new standards will include monitoring how much light the coops receive, ensuring the animals have clean coops, and even gassing during the slaughtering process.
-In the process called stunning, chickens are gassed so a painless death is carried out, offering more humane slaughterhouse practices.
+In the process called stunning, chickens are gassed so a painless death is carried out, offering more humane slaughterhouse practices and following animal welfare standards.

 As McDonald's announced in 2015 that they would only serve cage-free eggs in the United States and Canada, and would stop serving chickens pumped with antibiotics, this step seems as a natural progression.
 McDonald's Senior Director Bruce Feinberg wrote in a statement,